 Alliteration Vs. Assonance

 Some alliteration definitions include words that begin with vowels or vowel sounds, while others hold that alliterative words can only begin with consonants.
-In these definitions, adjacent words beginning with vowel sounds are sometimes considered ‘assonance.’
+In these definitions, adjacent words containing with vowel sounds are considered ‘assonance.’

 Alliteration meaning: Designating distinctions

 The narrator describes the difference between alliteration and assonance in the video and gives examples of each.
+It should be stressed that assonance doesn’t have to be at the beginning of a word– it can be in the middle or end.
 Other examples include:

 • Accidental acceptance